rodekruis/data-service-catalogue/docs/index.md

 <!-- markdownlint-disable-next-line no-trailing-punctuation -->
 ## Welcome to the 510 Data Service Catalogue!

-Welcome to the Data Service Catalogue, an overview of the data-driven solutions we offer at 510.
+Welcome to the Data Service Catalogue, an overview of the data services we offer at 510.
 This catalogue is designed to provide our partners with a clear and detailed overview of our services, helping you understand what to expect from us and how these services can be tailored to meet your specific needs.

 The catalogue not only highlights the range of services available but also delves into the methodologies we use, the expected outcomes, and the technical requirements necessary for successful implementation.
 It is a valuable tool for business developers, project officers, program officers, and other key stakeholders to make informed decisions about when and how to incorporate our services into their operations.